Robust Optimization with Decision-Dependent Information Discovery: -Adaptability for Problems with DDID

 Relative to the problems studied by~\cite{Caramanis_FiniteAdaptability} and~\cite{Hanasusanto2015}, Problem~\eqref{eq:Kadapt} presents several challenges.
-First, the second stage problem in~\eqref{eq:Kadapt} is a robust (as opposed to deterministic) optimization problem--indeed, we are in the face of a min-max-min-max, rather than simply min-max-min, problem.
+First, the second stage problem in~\eqref{eq:Kadapt} is a robust (as opposed to deterministic) optimization problem.
 Second, the uncertainty sets involved in the maximization tasks of this robust problem are decision-dependent.
-While Problem~\eqref{eq:Kadapt} appears to be significantly more complicated than its exogenous counterpart, it can be converted to an equivalent min-max-min problem by \emph{lifting} the space of the uncertainty set, as show in the following lemma that is instrumental in our analysis.
+While Problem~\eqref{eq:Kadapt} appears to be significantly more complicated than its exogenous counterpart, it can be converted to an equivalent min-max-min problem by \emph{lifting} the space of the uncertainty set as show in the following lemma that is instrumental in our analysis.

 \begin{lemma} The $K$-adaptability problem with decision-dependent information discovery, Problem~\eqref{eq:Kadapt}, is equivalent to

 where

 \end{lemma} For any fixed ${\bm w} \in \sets W$, the subvector ${\bm \xi}^k$ in the definition of ${\bm \Xi}^K({\bm w})$ represents the uncertainty scenario that ``nature'' will choose if the decision-maker acts according to decisions ${\bm w}$ in the first stage and according to policy $k$ in the second stage.
 The set ${\bm \Xi}^K({\bm w})$ collects, for each $k\in \sets K$, all feasible choices that nature can take if the decision-maker acts according to ${\bm w}$ and then ${\bm y}^k$ in the first and second stages, respectively.
 Thus, in Problem~\eqref{eq:Kadapt_cstr_min_max_min}, the decision-maker first selects ${\bm x}$, ${\bm w}$, and ${\bm y}^k$, $k\in \sets K$.
 Subsequently, nature commits to the portion of observed uncertain parameters ${\bm w}\circ {\overline{\bm \xi}}$ and to a choice ${\bm \xi}^k$, $k\in \sets K$, associated with each candidate policy ${\bm y}^k$.
 Finally, the decision-maker chooses one of the candidate policies.